-Animal boarding establishment - apply online
+Animal boarding establishment - applying for or renewing the licence

 To run a boarding kennel or cattery, we need to issue you with a licence.
 The number of dogs and cats that may be accommodated will be specified on the licence along with other specific conditions.
 We may authorise an officer, veterinary surgeon or practitioner to inspect licensed premises.